 The school recognises that children may abuse their peers physically, sexually, and emotionally.
 There is a zero-tolerance approach to child-on-child abuse; abuse is abuse and this will not be tolerated or passed off as 'banter', 'just having a laugh', 'boys being boys' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+New Mills School is committed to the DDSCP Child-on-Child Abuse Strategy recognising that the issue requires a partnership-wide strategic response.

-The school will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
-We will respond to all reports and concerns, including those that have happened outside of the school and/or online.
+The setting will take child-on-child abuse as seriously as abuse perpetrated by an adult and address it through the same processes as any safeguarding issue.
+We will respond to all reports and concerns, including those that have happened outside of the school/college and / or online.
 In addition, we also recognise that children who abuse others and any other child affected by child-on-child abuse are also likely to have considerable welfare and safeguarding issues themselves.